 Josh Guajardo has served as pastor of Trinity since the our Inaugural Sunday on February 22nd 2004.
 Josh has previously served as Minister of Missions and Evangelism at Tallowood Baptist Church since January of 2000.Josh was licensed to the ministry by Goodwill Baptist Church in Temple, Texas in 1988 and in 1992 he was ordained by First Baptist Church of Urbandale in Dallas, Texas where he served as pastor.
 Josh has also been active in the Baptist General Convention of Texas (where he has served on its Executive Board) and the State Missions Commission.
 Josh is also currently a trustee at Houston Baptist University.
-He is married to Becky and they have two children; Caleb and Rachel.
+He is married to Becky and they have two adult children; Caleb and Rachel.
 Bachelor of Arts, Baylor University, 1985 Master of Divinity, Southwestern Baptist Theological Seminary, 1992

 Becoming a Christian